crocs-muni/open-source-development-course/assignments.md

 Prove you can use git to interact with existing reositories, resolve conflicts and adjust git history.
 Create a text file `ossdev-hw-02-uco.txt` and mark mentioned info to the file as noted below.

+Setup signed commits on GitHub.
+Signed commit is a hard requirements for a PR to merge.

 ### Step 1
 - Fork https://github.com/ph4r05/ossdev-hw-02-step1.
 It is a very simple Python implementation of a vector with simple operations.
 - Create a new branch called `pr/step1`